lujoamel4/tweetr-clone/tweetr-api/README.md

-# Adonis API application
+# I'm using Adonis API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+Adonis API application is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Authentication